About the Fall 2022 PDC

 - Understanding Patterns in Nature (use of swales, water catchment, 3rd world design)

-- Gardening Climates & Zones: Using Local Knowledge in the Midwest
+- Gardening Climates & Zones: Using Local Knowledge in Central Florida and Beyond

 - Trees & Perennial Systems